“Literacy is a bridge from misery to hope” ~ Kofi Annan

 Being a part of a community can be beneficial for one’s mental and emotional health.
 Participating in the community fosters a sense of social connectedness and belonging.
 Additionally, it can give daily life a deeper sense of meaning and purpose.

-Literacy opens the door of golden opportunities
+Literacy opens the door to golden opportunities

 3. Effective Communication